TimonPasslick/tilang/docs/type system.md

 Object types are **sets of named types or named values that can both be unspecified**.
 They can be **named themselves**.

 Only values of object types must be fully specified, not the object types themselves.
+You can even specify them partly using a `with` expression that can restrict fields to subtypes.
+`with` expressions return another type, of course they don't modify the object itself.
+They're also used to fully specify objects.

 Named object types are nominal types, so they are only equal if they have the same name.
 Unnamed object types are structural types, so they are equal if the sets are equal.

+Note that constant items that don't specialise a nonconstant item from a supertype aren't accessibe from subtypes.
+That includes most functions because they're constant by default.
+There's one exception:

+### Methods

+Methods are special functions that take `self` as the first parameter and that you can only declare in object type definitions.
+The type of `self` is the object type that the method is defined in.

 ## Newtypes